Croatia–Serbia border dispute: 20th century

-The Croatia–Serbia border dispute entails competing claims regarding the border at several points along the Danube River valley shared by the two countries.
-The disputed areas are located along a 140 km portion of the course, out of 188 km of the river course in the area.
-In that area, the border is defined differently by the neighbouring countries—either as following the course of the Danube, as claimed by Serbia, or following a line tracing the borders of cadastral municipalities having seat in either of the two countries, as claimed by Croatia.
+The Croatian–Serbian border dispute involves competing claims regarding the border at several points along the Danube River valley shared by the two countries.
+The disputed areas lie along a 140 km portion of the course, out of 188 km of the river course in the area.
+In that area, the border is defined differently by the neighbouring countries—either as following the Danube, as Serbia claims, or the borders of cadastral municipalities having seat in either country, as Croatia claims.
 The cadastre-based boundary also traces the former riverbed of the Danube, which was changed by meandering and hydraulic engineering works in the 19th century, after the cadastre was established.
 The border dispute involves up to 140 km2 of territory.
 Other sources specify somewhat different figures, indicating a Croatian claim over 100 km2 on the eastern bank of the river, in Bačka, while saying that the cadastre-based boundary leaves 10 to 30 km2 of territory on the western bank of the Danube, in Baranja to Serbia.
-Yet another estimate cites a total area of 100 km2 in dispute, 90% of which is located on the eastern bank of the Danube, controlled by Serbia.
+Yet another estimate cites a total area of 100 km2 in dispute, 90% of which is on the eastern bank of the Danube, controlled by Serbia.

-The bulk of the territory in dispute is in the vicinity of the town of Apatin, while the Island of Šarengrad and the Island of Vukovar are cited as particularly contentious parts of the dispute.
-Further disputed areas are located near the town of Bačka Palanka, and in the municipality of Sombor, at the tripoint of Croatia, Hungary and Serbia.
+The bulk of the territory in dispute is near the town of Apatin, while the Island of Šarengrad and the Island of Vukovar are cited as particularly contentious parts of the dispute.
+Other disputed areas are located near the town of Bačka Palanka, and in the municipality of Sombor, at the tripoint of Croatia, Hungary, and Serbia.
 Croatia claims that the cadastre-based boundary was adopted by the Đilas Commission, set up in 1945 to determine the borders between federal constituents of Yugoslavia, while Serbia claims that the same commission identified the boundary as the course of the Danube in 1945.
-In 1991, the Arbitration Commission of the Peace Conference on Yugoslavia ruled that the border between federal units of Yugoslavia became inviolable international borders, without referring to locations of any specific claim or line.
-Prior to the ruling, Serbia asserted that the borders were subject to change following the breakup of Yugoslavia and the independence of Croatia.
+In 1991, the Arbitration Commission of the Peace Conference on Yugoslavia ruled that the border between federal units of Yugoslavia became inviolable international borders without referring to the location of any specific claim or line.
+Before the ruling, Serbia asserted that the borders were subject to change following the breakup of Yugoslavia and the independence of Croatia.
 Since the Croatian War of Independence, the line of control coincides with the Serbian claim.